JamieS406/dms1_jamiesblog/posts/Post_04.md

 Since this sound design concept is relatively new to me, I'm excited to try to incorporate more of what I learnt into my work.
 There is Materialisation, Diagetic/Non-diagetic sound, Synchresis, Misattribution, volitional/reactive attention.

 Combining the narrative I've outlined with the scenes I am envisioning, I reorgainsed and rewrote my storyboard to create greater clarity in focus and significance of each sections' scenes.
+The storyboard numbers are colour coded according to the corresponding sections as the scene progression breakdown above.
 ![storyboard 1](/w03s1/DMSA1_d2v2_1.png)
 ![storyboard 2](/w03s1/DMSA1_d2v2_2.png)
 ![storyboard 3](/w03s1/DMSA1_d2v2_3.png)